Harrindy/ImprovedGOFforUSO/README.md

 # Improved goodness-of-fit test for uniform stochastic ordering
-This repository contains R programs for the article, “A more powerful goodness-of-fit test for uniform stochastic ordering,” by Dewei Wang, Chuan-Fa Tang, and Joshua Tebbs.
+This repository contains R programs for the article, “More powerful goodness-of-fit tests for uniform stochastic ordering,” by Dewei Wang, Chuan-Fa Tang, and Joshua Tebbs.
 This article has been submitted for publication.

 Prior to using R programs on this repository, please install R package "TestUSO" (https://github.com/Harrindy/TestUSO) using the following commands: